UniMath/agda-unimath/src/commutative-algebra/integral-domains.lagda.md

 ## Idea

-An integral domain is a commutative ring `R` such that the product of any two nonzero elements in `R` is nonzero.
+An integral domain is a nonzero commutative ring `R` such that the product of any two nonzero elements in `R` is nonzero.
 Equivalently, a commutative ring `R` is an integral domain if and only if multiplication by any nonzero element `a` satisfies the cancellation property: `ax = ay ⇒ x = y`.

 ## Definition